 \subsection{\uppercase{Metasurface-aided Communications}}

 Metasurfaces are surfaces composed of metamaterials with sub-wavelength thickness.
-The so-called metamaterials have special properties when interacting with EM radiation, and thus metasurfaces may support several functions as shown in Fig.~\ref{metaF} \cite{Renzo.2020,Long.2021}: \begin{itemize} \item \textbf{Reflection/refraction} of the incident RF waves to a given reflecting/refracting direction; \item \textbf{Absorption}, by which the reflected/refracted signals corresponding to an incident RF wave are nulled; \item \textbf{Beamforming}, by which the incident RF waves are focused toward a given direction/location. \textbf{Collimation} is the complementary operation; \item \textbf{Polarization change} of the reflected RF waves with respect to the incident ones.
-For example, incident RF waves are transverse electric polarized, and reflected RF waves are transverse magnetic polarized; \item \textbf{Splitting}, by which multiple reflected or refracted RF waves are created from the incident RF waves; \item \textbf{Analog processing} includes mathematical operations at the EM level, e.g., the RF waves refracted by a metasurface can be the first-order derivative or the integral of incident RF waves. \end{itemize} These functions have motivated the interest in metasurfaces for improving the performance of various wireless systems, e.g., for passive signal or energy relaying \cite{Wu.2020} and wireless sensing \cite{Elbir.2022}.
+The so-called metamaterials have special properties when interacting with EM radiation, and thus metasurfaces may support several functions as shown in Figure~\ref{metaF} \cite{Renzo.2020,Long.2021}: \begin{itemize} \item \textbf{Reflection/refraction} of the incident RF waves to a given reflecting/refracting direction; \item \textbf{Absorption}, by which the reflected/refracted signals corresponding to an incident RF wave are nulled; \item \textbf{Beamforming}, by which the incident RF waves are focused toward a given direction/location. \textbf{Collimation} is the complementary operation; \item \textbf{Polarization change} of the reflected RF waves with respect to the incident ones.
+For example, incident RF waves are transverse electric polarized, and reflected RF waves are transverse magnetic polarized; \item \textbf{Splitting}, by which multiple reflected or refracted RF waves are created from the incident RF waves; \item \textbf{Analog processing} includes mathematical operations at the EM level, e.g., the RF waves refracted by a metasurface can be the first-order derivative or the integral of incident RF waves. \end{itemize} These functions motivate the use of metasurfaces for improving wireless systems performance, e.g., for passive signal or energy relaying \cite{Wu.2020} and wireless sensing \cite{Elbir.2022}.

-Notice that metasurfaces are low-cost fully-passive devices with zero-EC, which can be engineered to statically perform one or several of the above functions.
+Metasurfaces are low-cost fully-passive devices with zero EC, which can be engineered to statically perform one or several of the above functions.
 However, more recently, the research community and industries are pursuing a more dynamic approach, where the operation of the metasurfaces is SW-controlled in real-time, thus, leading to intelligent metasurfaces.
-In the following, we briefly discuss the main configurations of intelligent metasurfaces in the state of the art: i.e., intelligent reflective surface (IRS) and large intelligent surface (LIS), together with associated research challenges and relevant research directions.
+Next, we briefly discuss the main configurations of intelligent metasurfaces in the state of the art: i.e., intelligent reflective surface (IRS) and large intelligent surface (LIS), associated research challenges, and relevant research directions.
 A list of representative prototypes and experiments with metasurfaces in the last years is presented in Table~\ref{IRSprot} along with their main distinctive features.